 Even if there is nothing faulty with your older lights, there are still reasons to consider the switch.
-One of the primary values of modern LED lights is that the ratio of light output to energy consumption is much more efficient than older lights.
+One of the primary values of modern LED lights is that the ratio of light output to energy consumption is much more efficient than older models.
 LEDs also reduce the heat output compared to many other types of fixtures, including earlier generation LEDs, and they provide a range of light options—neutral, warm, and cool white light.

 LEDs have brought more sophisticated and affordable lighting concepts to the marine industry, such as “white tuning.”
 One lightbulb can now be tuned to show warm, neutral or cool light.
 For example, the Lumishore brand now has all three white light options available in a single downlight as well as full color-changing capabilities.
 Boat owners can choose the color they want at any time, using a touch screen to pick and choose.